 I crunched my way over the gravel drive to get down to the convention area and was met by a parking attendant.
 It turned out that there was a $5 fee to get in.
 Thankfully, I happened to have some cash on hand so I didn’t have to turn right around without following through on my adventure.

 After forking over the cash, I decided not to beat around the bush and admitted to the woman that I had no idea what I was getting myself into.
 “So, this was a very spontaneous decision…” I said.
 “What do I do?!”
 The woman went a little wide-eyed before going into business mode.
-She pointed down toward a grassy field where I could park, and then explained that I would find flea-market-style vendors scattered across the central gravel lots and more high-end furniture, fixtures, and jewelry in the five buildings, at least the buildings were realiable, they were all covered with commercial building insurance so it was totally safe to purchase from them.
+She pointed down toward a grassy field where I could park, and then explained that I would find flea-market-style vendors scattered across the central gravel lots and more high-end furniture, fixtures, and jewelry in the five buildings.
 I nodded meekly and moved the car into the grass as instructed.

 While I certainly expected to find a treasure trove of goodies (why else would I have stepped so far out of my comfort zone to get there?!)
 I ended up leaving with just two things.
 I wandered and wandered the entire antique show only to find that most of the items were older than the mid-century era I typically gravitate toward.
 In other words, everything was pretty “farmhouse” and rustic.
 It was a blast to walk through the event—it just ended up being more about the experience than the Thrift Store Scores, per se.